kgilman/kgilman.github.io/_pages/about.md

   - /about.html
 ---

-I'm a member of the [Signal Processing Algorithm Design and Analysis (SPADA) lab](https://web.eecs.umich.edu/~girasole/?page_id=235) advised by Prof. Laura Balzano at the University of Michigan.
+I'm a member of the [Signal Processing Algorithm Design and Analysis (SPADA) lab](https://web.eecs.umich.edu/~girasole/?page_id=235) advised by Professor Laura Balzano at the University of Michigan.
 My research focuses on nonconvex optimization problems with applications in computer vision and signal processing applications.
 My favorite problems include
 <ul>
   <li>Nonconvex matrix and tensor factorization</li>
   <li>Optimization on Riemannian manifolds</li>